 Understanding First Aid Training Requirements in Ireland

-The importance of proper First Aid Training cannot be overstated in today's workplace environment.
-Irish health and safety legislation places clear obligations on employers to provide adequate training to any employee whose work involves emergency response activities that could pose a risk of injury.
-Irish First Aid provides fully accredited First Aid Training that meets all HSA and HSA requirements.
+The importance of proper First Aid Training cannot be overstated in today's workplace.
+Irish health and safety legislation places clear obligations on employers to make sure trained people and the right equipment are on hand when an emergency happens.
+Irish First Aid provides CPD certified First Aid Training that is aligned with HSA first-aid guidance.

 Who Needs First Aid Training?

-First Aid Training is essential for workers across virtually every industry in Ireland.
-While some professions involve more obvious workplace incidents that need a trained first aider, many workers underestimate the risks present in their daily activities.
-The following groups particularly benefit from our First Aid Course:
+First Aid Training benefits workers across virtually every industry in Ireland.
+A sudden medical emergency can happen anywhere, so having confident first aiders in the team matters in every workplace.
+The following groups especially benefit from our First Aid Course:

-• Healthcare workers - Nurses, care assistants, and hospital hospitality staff who regularly move patients and medical equipment
+• Healthcare and care workers - Nurses, care assistants and support staff who regularly encounter cardiac events, falls, choking and seizures

 What Does First Aid Training Cover?